Created Dec. 10, 1999 - Updated Oct. 11, 2010

 So why are leaders or spokespeople for denominations so out of touch or out of harmony with the masses?
 Well, I see mainstream denominations as bought and funded by other secular non-profits and businesses and maybe even government.
 It is the desire of business interests and governments to make God and the Bible look bad and make people turn away from those.
 So they encourage the "shepherds" to mislead the flock with their silly prohibitions on masturbation, entertainment and so many other things.
 But it hurts the denominations in the long run as well as hurt God's cause.
 But God will have the last laugh on them.
 But the shepherds do enjoy a comfortable living, some living down right rich.

 For some others, they just never bothered to use their brains that God gave them.
+The next one is interesting, too (added 2012, Sep.
+19).

 Back to Top